juicedata/juicefs-csi-driver/examples/static-provisioning-mount-resources/README.md

 ## Apply the configurations

-Build the example with [kustomize](https://github.com/kubernetes-sigs/kustomize) and apply with `kubectl`
+Build the example with [kustomize](https://github.com/kubernetes-sigs/kustomize) and apply with `kubectl`:

 ```s
 kustomize build | kubectl apply -f -